-- Total net position increased by \$4,156,112 during fiscal year 2022.
-This is primarily due to the considerable increase in enrollment.
-Federal grants and contracts increased significantly due to the HEERF funding which we used for the free tuition initiative which supports some student's tuition.
-State grants and contracts increased during the fiscal year due to additional GEER funding as well as Workforce Scholarships for the Future.
-Local appropriations increased.
-The College received State and Local capital funds of \$3,115,447. - Total operating revenues increased by \$11,324,827 during the fiscal year.
-This increase was due to the increase in enrollment during the entire fiscal year and the free tuition initiative that was supported by HEERF funding.
+- Total net position increased by \$5,162,394 during fiscal year 2023.
+This is primarily due to the increase in enrollment.
+Federal grants and contracts decreased significantly due to the student portion of HEERF funding which was exhausted in the previous year.
+State grants and contracts decreased during the fiscal year.
+Local appropriations decreased as well.
+The College received State and Local capital funds of \$4,389,583. - Total operating revenues decreased by \$3,816,803 during the fiscal year.
+This decrease was due to the student portion HEERF funds that the college did not use during the fiscal year.
+Those funds were expended in the previous fiscal year.